codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines.md

 1. The first step runs under the context of a Node image that prepares the application and runs unit tests.
-1. The second step uses an image with s3 command line tools and uploads the test resuls to a bucket that holds test reports
+1. The second step uses an image with s3 command line tools and uploads the test results to a bucket that holds test reports
 1. The helm step creates a Helm chart and pushes it to a Helm repository

 You don't need to contact Codefresh and ask them to add the s3 executable on the build runners.
 You just use a premade Docker image that contains it.
 The version used for Node is defined by you and if you wish to upgrade to another version